judyichiang/c120-practice-problems/05-14-20/InterviewQ051420.md

 ## What is a recent technical challenge you experienced and how did you solve it?
-Answer: Forgot how to create an element with an ID and I ended up asking the interviewer if I could use Google to see if I have the correct format/wording and he allowed me to.
+Answer: I forgot how to create an element with an ID and I ended up asking the interviewer if I could use Google if I am not sure about the wording.
+He responded with, "Of course.
+I use it all the time.
+Go ahead!"
+So I did. :)

 ## What is NPM